 Falling foul of the tax laws can have serious consequences down the line.
 So, it’s worth making sure your chosen accountant is clued up about how you work, how you get paid, and the various rules you need to be mindful of, as it will give you added peace of mind.

 Wrapping up: Hiring a contractor accountant?
-Think value not price
+Think value, not price

-When you’re hiring a contractor accountant, researching the costs makes perfect sense.
+When hiring a contractor accountant, researching the costs makes perfect sense.
 Nobody likes paying more for a product or service than they have to.
-Plus, you’ll want to make sure the services included in their fees actually meet your requirements.
+Plus, you’ll want to make sure the services included in their fees meet your requirements.

 So, while they may seem more expensive than others, a good contractor accountant will likely pay for themselves in future tax savings, and by making sure you don’t get in hot water with HMRC.

-Our Recommended Contractor Accountants
+Recommended Contractor Accountants

-- SG Accounting - Join SG and get first 3 months @ £54.50pm
+- SG Accounting - Join SG and get first 3 months @ £59.50pm

 - Clever Accounts - IR35 FLEX.
 Take on any contract you're offered

-- Aardvark Accounting - Complete service just £76/month
+- Aardvark Accounting - Complete service just £89/month